taoyuphy/starter-hugo-research-group/content/authors/Danyang_Li/_index.md

 user_groups:
 - Grad Students
 ---
-Wensheng Zhang (张文生) is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
-He focuses on interesting theoretical problems among the magnetism, magnon quanta for quantum information, and spintronics.
+Danyang Li (李丹阳) is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
+She focuses on interesting theoretical problems among the magnetism, magnon quanta for quantum information, and spintronics.